bienflorencia/MIAU/README.md

 *Florencia Grattarola <a dir="ltr" href="http://orcid.org/0000-0001-8282-5732" target="_blank"><img class="is-rounded" src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" width="15"></a>, Kateřina Tschernosterová, Petr Keil*

-## An analysis-ready database on presence-only and presence-absence data of Neotropical carnivores (Mammalia: Carnivora) from 2000 to 2021.
+## An analysis-ready dataset on presence-only and presence-absence data of Neotropical carnivores (Mammalia: Carnivora) from 2000 to 2021

+In the last decade, databases of records of species observed at the same location at different points in time over large spatial extents have been made available.
+Unfortunately, these sources are scarce in regions such as Latin America.
+We present a dataset of 60,179 point occurrences (i.e. presence-only data, PO) and 45,468 camera trap survey records (i.e. presence-absence data, PA) for 63 species of carnivores of the Neotropical region from 2000 to 2021.
+We collated the data from various sources, including 64 newly digitised bibliographic references.
+We cleaned, taxonomically harmonised, and standardised the data following the Darwin Core and Humboldt Core standards and present them here as csv files.
+We have also made these data fit for analyses by aggregating the data into two time periods (time1: 2000-2013 and time2: 2014-2021), with PO grid cell counts of 100 x 100 km, and PA polygons of varying size, presented as geopackage files.
+These data can be used for large-scale species distribution models, calculation of population trends, extinction risk analyses, and educational purposes.

 ## 1) **Source data**: the downloaded/digitised *raw* data sources